open-resources/physics_bank/content/public/006.Force/Newton's First Law/Particle travelling with constant velocity/Particle travelling with constant velocity.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Particle Travelling with Constant Velocity
       part1:
         ans1:
           value: The particle has no mass.
         ans2:
           value: The net force on the particle is zero.
         ans3:
           value: There must be a force acting on the particle.
         ans4:
           value: The particle has no acceleration.
         ans5:
           value: The acceleration of the particle is in the same direction as the velocity.
 ---
 # {{ params.vars.title }}